TitaniumSrc/TitaniumSrc/tools/projects/README.txt

 'android':

-    Example/template project files for building PlatinumSrc for Android.
+    Example/template project files for building TitaniumSrc for Android.